Homer's Phobia: Reception

 Mike B. Anderson won two awards for directing the episode.

 In its original broadcast, "Homer's Phobia" finished tied for 47th place in the weekly ratings for the week of February 10–16, 1997, with a Nielsen rating of 8.7.
 It was the fourth-highest-rated show on the Fox network that week.

 The episode won the Emmy Award for Outstanding Animated Program (For Programming One Hour or Less) in 1997.
 Mike Anderson won the Annie Award for Best Individual Achievement: Directing in a TV Production, and the WAC Award for Best Director for Primetime Series at the 1998 World Animation Celebration.
 The Gay and Lesbian Alliance Against Defamation called it "a shining example of how to bring intelligent, fair and funny representations of our community onto television" and awarded it the GLAAD Media Award for Outstanding TV – Individual Episode.
 Several of the episode's animation cells were selected for display at the Silver K Gallery in Melbourne, Australia in 2001.

 "Homer's Phobia" has been cited as a significant part of The Simpsons exploration of lesbian, gay, bisexual, and transgender (LGBT) themes.
 The series made several references to homosexuality before the episode aired.
 In the 1990 episode "Simpson and Delilah," the character Karl (voiced by Harvey Fierstein) kisses Homer, while the recurring character Waylon Smithers is often shown to be in love with his boss, Montgomery Burns, initially suggestively and since then more overtly.
 However, "Homer's Phobia" was the first episode to revolve entirely around homosexual themes.
 Two later episodes that explored LGBT issues were "Three Gays of the Condo" and "There's Something About Marrying".

 When the episode aired, the production team received "very few" complaints about its content, with most of the response being positive.
 Alan Frutkin gave the episode a positive write-up in the LGBT-interest magazine The Advocate, calling it "vintage Simpsons."
-Warren Martyn and Adrian Wood stated in their book, I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, that: "Only The Simpsons could do this so tongue-in-cheek that nobody could get in a tizzy about it.
+Gary Russell and Gareth Roberts stated in their book, I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, that: "Only The Simpsons could do this so tongue-in-cheek that nobody could get in a tizzy about it.
 Very good indeed."
 In the book Leaving Springfield, Matthew Henry praised the episode's critiquing of "the most common misconception about homosexuality: namely that gayness is somehow contagious", as well as its other themes.
 Catharine Lumby of the University of Sydney cited the episode as an example of good satire as it "managed to explore a lot of [homosexual] issues in quite a deep way [...] without being overtly political", which she claimed, along with the episode's humor, made its anti-homophobia message more successful than that of other gay-themed shows like Queer as Folk.
 In his review of The Simpsons – The Complete Eighth Season DVD, Todd Gilchrist said that the episode "certainly qualifies as one of the all-time greatest episodes".